 2009 SCHIP Reauthorization (2008)

-2016 Regional & Statewide Infographics (2016): Each infographic represents a region of the Commonwealth, and gives a snapshot of how children are faring in both the region, and its localities.
-The statewide infographic allows you to look at how children in your area are faring compared to children in the Commonwealth as a whole.
+2018 Regional and Statewide Infographics: Each infographic represents a region of the commonwealth and gives a snapshot of how children are faring in both the region and its localities.
+The statewide infographic allows you to look at how children in your area are faring compared to children in the commonwealth as a whole.

-Kids Count on the Eastern Shore of Virginia (2016): An in-depth look at child well-being on the Eastern Shore (Accomack and Northampton) by Dr. William O’Hare.
+Young KIDS COUNT on the Eastern Shore of Virginia (2018): An in-depth look at child well-being on the Eastern Shore (Accomack and Northampton) by Dr. William O’Hare.

 Status Report – Child Well-Being in VA (2013): This policy brief provides an update on progress and unfinished business in promoting the well-being of Virginia’s children.
 It addresses the question: How are Virginia’s Children?